OHI-Northeast/ne-prep/prep/fis/description.md

 ![](https://github.com/OHI-Northeast/ne-prep/blob/gh-pages/prep/fis/figs/stock_assesment_span_plot-1.png)

+Additional stock assessment information for highly migratory species were available in the RAM Legacy Stock Assessment database.

+##### JAMIE ADD MORE ABOUT RAM TO THIS SECTION ####

 #### Gapfilling

 Stock assessments are not performed every year for every managed stock in a region.
 This necessitates some gapfilling for years where information is not provided.
 A simple linear model was used to gapfill B/Bmsy and F/Fmsy values for years where they are missing.